 Insurance is the first of those factors that we will consider.
 Because insurance is a subject best left to experts, I have consulted with several.
-They have offered good, comprehensive information, which you can read about over the next few months.
+They have offered good, comprehensive information, which you can read over.
 Yes, it is that important to fully understand the cost, requirements, and coverage of insurance before you buy.

 BoatU.S. – Boat Owners Association of The United States – is the nation’s leading advocate for recreational boaters and provides its 625,000 members with a wide array of consumer services including a marine insurance program that insures over 240,000 vessels.
 Their Consumer Protection Bureau offers an extensive range of articles on a variety of topics of interest to boaters.
 In this month’s “Ask an expert …” Scott Croft offers his tips for buying insurance.

 Getting A Handle On Boat Insurance: Five Buying Tips

 The issue of boat insurance can be complicated, and understanding it can be confusing.
 But the smart boater can make the right insurance choice with these “Top Five Tips for Buying Boat Insurance” from BoatU.S., the United States’ largest recreational boat owners association:

 #5 Know thy insurer